 If you increase your out-of-pocket expense to $1000+, you will see a significant decrease in your premium.

-If you make several small claims with your insurance company, you will quickly see your homeowners insurance costs arising, or your policy being cancelled outright.
+If you make several small claims with your insurance company, you will quickly see your homeowners insurance costs rise.
+In some instances, they may cancel your policy outright.

 Rather than risk all of that, pay out-of-pocket and keep your low premium.